 If you can serve family style which means eating together and the same meal it makes it so much easier for the cook to make just one meal.
 You’re also helping with role modelling by eating together as discussed earlier in this blog.

-If your child struggles with sauces, foods touching/mixed or likes plain foods you can also make the same meals as the rest of the family but separate out the foods.
-For example, lay out vegetables separate from the pasta and sauce so they can help themselves to how much they want of each or whether they want it at all.
+If your child struggles with foods touching/mixed or likes plain foods you can also make the same meals as the rest of the family but separate out the foods.
+Eg, lay out vegetables separate from the pasta and sauce so they can help themselves to how much they want.

 - Serve one new food with other accepted food